The Dawn of DNA

 The Dawn of DNA is a 1984 role-playing game adventure for Villains and Vigilantes published by Fantasy Games Unlimited.

 Plot summary

-The Dawn of DNA is an adventure scenario that pits superheroic player characters against the insidious Doctor DNA and his European supervillain flunkies, the Errants.
+The Dawn of DNA is an adventure scenario in which the superhero player characters must stop the other-dimensional conqueror Doctor DNA and his European supervillain minions, the Errants.

 Reception

 William A. Barton reviewed The Dawn of DNA in Space Gamer No. 71.
 Barton commented that "The Dawn of DNA is a solid, if not overly spectacular or innovative, adventure that could easily occupy an afternoon or evening of play for characters of any of the current superhero RPGs available."